Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Abilities
 ### Physicality
 Ljörn fights with a spear and shield, and his combat abilities with weapons are slightly above average.
 He knows Glíma and learned how to do basic blocks, strikes, and disarms.
-He has combat experience from several encounters, including a draugr, a wild bear, and two Norwegian Vikings.
+He has combat experience from several encounters, including surviving a wild bear and two Norwegian Vikings, and killing a draugr.

 Ljörn's left arm is weak because of an arrow injury during a raid on his home village.
 He can hold his shield up fine, but he is more tired from taking blows.